-Joel Kurzman has lived in Wilmette for nearly 12 years.
-He currently lives on the Greenleaf-Laurel Loop off of Locust Road, with his wife (Allison), his daughter (Sophia, a 7th grader at Wilmette Junior High School) and his son (Gabriel, a 4th grader at Romona Elementary School).
+Joel Kurzman has lived in Wilmette for 12 years.
+He currently lives on the Greenleaf-Laurel Loop off of Locust Road, with his wife (Allison), his daughter (Sophia, a 8th grader at Wilmette Junior High School) and his son (Gabriel, a 5th grader at Highcrest).
 He previously lived on Valley View Drive across from the Community Recreation Center.

 A key qualification for the Trustee role is Joel's more than fifteen years experience crafting public policy.
 He has worked in policy and government affairs roles for organizations serving people with disabilities, a public health organization dedicated to preventing blindness, and a trade association engaged in the practice of community pharmacy.
 He also engaged public health policy and strategy in the corporate world, working several years at Abbott.
 Joel’s public policy expertise would be an asset to the Board.
 Learn more about Joel Kurzman’s career by viewing his profile and connecting with him on Linked In.